Blankscreen-exe/Blankscreen-exe/README.md

 ## 🌱 I’m currently learning ...

 More libraries related to MERN stack.
 I'm looking to make myself proficient in `Javascript` zone.
 For now I'm learning how to use `GraphQL` in my next MERN stack based project along with the usage of `Redux`.

 ## 👯 I’m looking to collaborate on

 Open source projects which are aimed at helping people learn and grow.
 The kind of projects which are meant to be used for `educational` and `learning` puposes.

-## 🤔 I’m looking for help with
+## 🤔 I’m looking for help with ...

 My [WatchLMS](https://github.com/Blankscreen-exe/WatchLMS) project.
 I intend to make it a large scale solution for teachers around the globe so that everyone can benefit from it.
+I'll setup a basic project and guidelines for everyone to have a better understanding

-## 💬 You can ask me about
+## 💬 You can ask me about ...

 Anything related to `Full Stack Development` or `Data Science`.
 I teach what I do, so feel free to ask me anything.
 You can contact me on [Linkedin](https://www.linkedin.com/in/muhammad-hammad-hassan-cs101/)
-## 📫 How to reach me:
+## 📫 How to reach me

 Feel free to use any of the following domains to contact me.
 I'm always up for a good chat 😃

 <a href="https://www.linkedin.com/in/muhammad-hammad-hassan-cs101/" target="_blank">
     <img src="https://img.shields.io/badge/LinkedIn-%230077B5.svg?&style=rounded-square&logo=linkedin&logoColor=white" alt="LinkedIn">